tusharnankani/Aankh/model/README.md

 ## SETUP :

-Step 1: Create a virtual environment in model folder
+_STEP 1 :_ Create a virtual environment in model folder

 - Change working directory to model :